FAQ

 You can tune the inversion behavior with CLI options or save your preferences in a global config file.

 PPRC 1.0+ uses a purpose-built inversion engine to handle color analysis and orange mask removal.
-Prior to version 1.0 (released May 2026), PPRC used the negfix8 shell script (which relied on ImageMagick) for inversion.
-That approach was slow (a 37-frame roll took around 2.5 minutes), produced less consistent results due to per-image analysis only, and required ImageMagick to be installed separately.
+Prior to version 1.0 (released June 2026), PPRC used the negfix8 shell script (which relied on ImageMagick) for inversion.
+That approach was slow (a 37-frame roll took around 2.5 minutes), produced less consistent results due to per-image analysis only, was easily skewed by large dust spots, and required ImageMagick to be installed separately.
 The current pipeline is fully self-contained, around 40–50x faster for the same workload, and produces significantly more consistent results thanks to whole-roll analysis and automatic outlier frame rejection.